Erosion Line JournalĀ

 January 19, 2025

-We start each motif by first making the ‘tip’ of the triangle – the hole that touches the existing edge of soil.
+We start each 3-hole motif by first making the ‘tip’ of the triangle – the hole that touches the existing edge of soil.
 This is the most important feature of each motif as it will provide the reference point from which to measure future erosion.
-If the bedrock isn’t stable for this hole, we move to a different location.
+If the bedrock isn’t stable enough for this hole, we move to a different location.
 But today, most every spot we tried worked.
 We ended up with many beautiful new motifs that connected two previously completed sections of trail.

 January 15, 2025